AkshatSood/DLNLP_assignment_24/README.md

 ## Dataset

 The [ag_news](https://huggingface.co/datasets/ag_news) dataset was used.
-This dataset consists of samples of news articles and corresponding classification into populat news categories, namely *World*, *Sports*, *Business*, and *Sci/Tech*.
+This dataset consists of samples of news articles and corresponding classification into popular news categories, namely *World*, *Sports*, *Business*, and *Sci/Tech*.

 This dataset can be loaded into the project using the [dataset.py](./dataset.py) script.
 The dataset provided on [HuggingFace](https://huggingface.co/) contains a training and a test split.
 This script creates a validation split from the provided training split to create the following splits: